 Prerequisite: ELS660.
 Technological advances impact almost every aspect of daily life.
 Leaders (students) must understand technology and how it can be used to benefit organizations.
 This course examines the role technology plays in organizational growth and message dissemination while improving organizational efficiency.

-ELS680 Employee Training and Development
+ELS680 Leadership Training and Development

 Prerequisite: ELS600.
 Organizations need competent and committed employees.
 Training and professional development are necessary aspects of continuous improvement within organizations.
 This course examines training and development techniques within a leadership framework.